- Wander the Chefchaouen medina and its mesmerizing blue-hued surroundings

 |Day 10||Free Day in Marrakesh||Marrakech|

 |Day 11||Depart From Casablanca|

-Day 1: Arrival in Casablanca and travel to Rabat
+Day 1: Arrive in Casablanca, Transfer to Rabat

 Standing opposite the Hassan Tower is the Mohammed V Mausoleum, which contains the tombs of Mohammed V, the current king's grandfather, as well as the king's father, Hassan II, and his uncle, Prince Abdallah.
 It is considered a masterpiece of Alaouite architecture with its white walls and green tiled roof.